-DECAL has developed SFSP monitoring guidance to ensure the health and safety of sponsored staff and sites can be maintained and to help SFSP sponsors develop an alternate virtual monitoring process (desk review/audit) to ensure sponsors comply with monitoring requirements per USDA regulations during this public health emergency.
-Also, this guidance provides additional direction regarding on-going site monitoring after the first and fourth week visit/review.
-Effective January 4, 2021, DECAL recommends that, in addition to the first and fourth week visit/review, all sponsoring organizations conduct on-going quarterly monitoring reviews for all sites in operation during FY 2021.
-A link to the documents is found below.
+DECAL has developed SFSP monitoring guidance to ensure the health and safety of sponsored staff and sites can be maintained and to help SFSP sponsors develop an alternate virtual monitoring process (desk review/audit) to ensure sponsors are in compliance with monitoring requirements per USDA regulations during the public health emergency.
+Also, this guidance provides additional direction regarding on-going site monitoring after the first-and fourth-week visit/review.
+Effective January 4, 2021, DECAL recommends that, in addition to the first-and fourth-week visit/review, all sponsoring organizations conduct on-going quarterly monitoring reviews for all sites in operation during FY 2021.
+A link to the documents can be found below.
 The documents may also be found on the Nutrition page of DECAL's website under COVID-19 Resources>Resources.